sarfraznawaz2005/actions/README.md

 ````

-Using these methods is not required though.
+Using these utility methods is not required though.

  - If you return something from `__invoke` method, it can be read later from `html` and `json` methods as first parameter.
 In this case, boolean result of todo creation (`return $this->create($todo)`) was used in both `html` and `json` methods via `$result` variable whos name can be anything.